selo796/find-unused-css/README.md

  - Support for attribute selectors
  - Support for AngularJS

-I am very happy for ever feedback...
+I am very happy for every feedback...